 Tough as it is, drywall can withstand only limited abuse.
-A door flung open with too much force can produce a doorknob-size hole in the wall.
-This kind of damage looks bad, but even large holes are easy to fix.
-The easiest way is to purchase a drywall repair kit.
-Measure the hole, and visit your local hardware store or home improvement center for a kit.
+If you open a door with too much force, it can slam into the wall, creating a make a doorknob-size hole into the drywall.
+This kind of damage looks bad, but is easy to fix.
+The simplest way is to purchase a drywall repair kit.
+Measure the hole, and visit your local hardware store or home improvement center for a kit, or buy one online.
 There are various sizes and types for different applications.
 For example, a drywall patch for a ceiling is thicker than one for a wall.
 Before you use the kit, remove any loose paper or plaster around the edges of the hole.
 Then apply drywall patch, following the manufacturer's instructions.

 In this article, we'll tell you how to fix both a small and a large drywall hole.
 We'll start with a small hole.

-To make a repair to a small drywall hole without a kit, follow these directions:
+To make a repair to a small drywall hole, about 6 inches (15 centimeters) or so, without a kit, follow these directions:

 The first thing you need to do is get a piece drywall that is the same thickness as the drywall you need to fix.
 If you don't have any at home, a hardware store will have smaller pieces that you can use.
 No need to buy an entire sheet.